 Could you recognize the unique smell of Crayola, or Play-Doh?
 Each is as instantly identifiable as are their brands’ names and logos.
 They both use the addition of scent to round out the typical verbal and visual experience.
 This adds an extra dimension of sensory engagement that helps to differentiate each in the marketplace.
 From automobiles and airlines to hotels and consumer products, scent is being used to engage and persuade consumers.

 Scent design permeates other markets as well.
-As part of their sensory environment Westin Hotels, infuses a white tea fragrance throughout its lobbies (The signature fragrance was chosen for “it’s simplicity and its ability to both relax and energize”).
+As part of their sensory environment, Westin Hotels infuses a white tea fragrance throughout its lobbies (The signature fragrance was chosen for “it’s simplicity and its ability to both relax and energize”).
 SONYstyle infuses the scent of mandarin orange and vanilla in their stores and showrooms and is exploring methods to radiate the scent from store windows to entice shoppers with a whiff of a new flat screen, camera or laptop.
-While Singapore Airlines began distributing brand scented towels nearly a decade and a half ago.
+While Singapore Airlines began distributing brand scented towels more than 30 years ago.

 Testing has shown that scented products are to be considered both of higher value and better quality than “unscented” alternatives.
 However, before you go scenting your own product and environments, remember you can’t just use a pleasant scent and expect it to work.

-For emotional communication to be effective the fragrance has to be congruent with the brand and product or environment it’s supposed to enhance.
-On top of that, many fragrances consider to be intoxicating in one market may be repulsive by another.
+For emotional communication to be effective, the fragrance has to be congruent with the brand and product or environment it’s supposed to enhance.
+On top of that, many fragrances considered to be intoxicating in one market may be repulsive in another.
 Developing a scent that has international appeal and reflects the values and image that the brand is trying to present can make scenting global brands very tricky business.